-I offer circumcision for boys aged 8 days – 8 weeks old.
+I offer circumcision for boys aged 8 days – 8 weeks old although this is best done before 4-6 weeks if possible.
 Please read more about the circumcision here.

 Circumcision is a surgical procedure.
 It has been practised by Jews and other cultures for centuries and is widely practised in certain countries amongst all cultures.

 It is quite a quick procedure (only a few minutes).
 You may have a number of questions about the procedure itself, and I will happily answer those either beforehand or on the day if you wish.
 Some parents don’t want to know the ‘medical detail’ of the procedure – that is up to you.

 GMC legislation recommends written consent from both parents.
 A copy of my consent form can be downloaded at the bottom of the page for you to look at, but I will bring a copy for you to sign.
 In order to assist you in making an informed choice, I have summarised the available information of potential complications and indicated their likelihood.
 The figures are taken from a recent audit of over 700 neonatal circumcisions that I have performed.

 Circumcision is a safe procedure with few complications when carried out properly.